nmsr1196/Multi_Pass/README.md

 -3D Material  I had some Prusa Silver PLA, you can use any color/material of your selection

 -Acrylic 1/8" green clear acrylic (you can use any color of your choosing) 1/8" fits the created model.
+As mentioned above, this can be replace with 3D material

 -SP PH 2-pin Cable (https://www.adafruit.com/product/3814) This is for the connection to the power boost.
 Not needed depends on which powerboost chosen